Established 1600's - Vine Street, near Old Fields Road and Brattle Street - MAP IS BELOW

-Today, in on of South Berwick's most beautiful quiet spots, many important and interesting stones still fascinate us.
+Although no inscriptions from the 1600s remain, it is one of South Berwick's most beautiful quiet spots, and many important and interesting stones still fascinate us.
 Some examples:

 - Edward P. Hayman (c.
 1770-1831) was born in Boston and apprenticed to South Berwick lawyer Dudley Hubbard.
 Elected a member of the Massachusetts Senate in 1800 and appointed assistant clerk of the Supreme Court, he married Rev. Tompson's daughter Sarah in 1809 and became Berwick Academy's treasurer.
 He served as a circuit clerk until 1820 and then as cashier of South Berwick Bank.

-- Dr. Ivory Hovey (1748-1818) - A surgeon at Fort Ticonderoga in the Revolutionary War, Ivory Hovey built a house about 1790 at Quamphegan Landing and became one of the town's wealthiest citizens and a founder of Berwick Academy .
-In addition to merchant ships, wharves, warehouses, and a store, the Hovey family owned gristmills at Quamphegan and Chadbourne's Falls, a fishing boat, and two gundalows for bringing their wares up-river.
-Dr. Hovey's son, Capt.
+- Dr. Ivory Hovey (1748-1818) - A surgeon at Fort Ticonderoga in the Revolutionary War, Ivory Hovey built a house about 1790 at Quamphegan Landing and became one of South Berwick’s wealthiest citizens.
+In addition to merchant ships, wharves, warehouses, and a store, the Hovey family owned gristmills at Quamphegan and Chadbourne’s Falls, a fishing boat, and two gundalows for bringing their wares up-river.
+Dr. Hovey’s son, Capt.
 Ivory Hovey, Jr. (1770-1822), became a sea captain and was captured by pirates.
 He eventually did return home.
-Dr. Hovey's first two wives, Mary and Frances , were daughters of William Hight , thought to have been a shipbuilder.
+Dr. Hovey’s first two wives, Mary and Frances, were daughters of a West Indies trader, William Hight (1707-1782), whose ships built at Pipe Stave Landing sailed between South Berwick and the Caribbean in the 1750s and 60s.
+Many members of the Hovey and Hight families are buried near each other.
+The graves of three enslaved people in William Hight's will, Diner, Violet and Peter, are not identified.

 - Hon.
 John Hill (c.
 1703-1772) - Member His Majesty's Council, Massachusetts Bay, and court justice.
-Owned mill rights at Great Works, and lived on what is today known as Brattle Street.
+Owned mill rights at Great Works, and lived on what was later known as Brattle Street.
 Judge Hill was one of the town's seven wealthiest men at the time of his death according to tax valuation records.
-His nephew, Deacon John Hill (c.
-1738-1810), who also lived in this house, was voted deacon of the First Parish Church in 1767 and treasurer in 1774.
+His stone bears this inscription: In memory of the honorable John Hill, Esq who after 28 years successively serving the Massachusetts Bay as a member of His Majesty’s Council resigned his seat at the Board.
+At the time of his death, and for many years before, he sustained the offices of first Justice of the Inferiour Court and Judge of Probate in York County.
+Honesty and Integrity marked his path, thro’ Life with distinguished lustre.

 - Dudley Hubbard, 1763-1816, an attorney, was one of old Berwick's seven wealthiest men in 1798, according to tax valuation records.
 Born in Ipswich, Mass., he graduated from Harvard in 1786 and may have accompanied Jeremy Belknap on the first scientific ascent of Mt.
 Washington.
 About 1810 he built a house that today is known as the Hayes House on Academy Street.
 Read more about Dudley Hubbard and the Hayes House.